lpod/lpod-python/doc/level1.rst

   or ``condition`` (meaning that the text is to be visible or hidden according to a condition defined elsewhere).

-A paragraph style may have a background (color or image)
+A text style may have a background color, but not a background image.

 Paragraph family
 ~~~~~~~~~~~~~~~~~~